junyisuu/type-/README.md

 # Typedash
 ## Description
 Typedash is a online multiplayer type racing game created using the MERN stack (MongoDB, Express, React, Node).
 It utilizes Socket.IO for real-time race progress as well as lobby management.
 Typedash is hosted on AWS EC2 and can be accessed via this link: http://www.typedash.live/.
 Its features include:
-- User Registration, Email Verification, and Login
+- User registration, email verification, and login
-- Lobby
+- Online type racing against other players
-  - Create/Join - Use ShortID
+- Create and join private lobbies
-  - Real-time Race Progress
+- Real-time race progress
-- HTTPS/SSL
+- Race statistics
-- Lobby and Excerpt Leaderboards
+- Lobby and excerpt leaderboards
-- Thousands of Excerpts
+- Thousands of excerpts to type from

 ## Languages
 - Javascript